A new perspective on interiors of ice-rich planets: Ice-rock mixture instead of ice on top of rock: Ice-rock interaction curves

 \section{Ice-rock interaction curves}

+The ice-rock interaction is usually described in the temperature (T) - ice mass fraction (X$_{H_2O}$) space for a given pressure \citep[e.g.,][]{manning04}.
+In this space the different phases of the ice-rock system are shown.
+In Fig.~\ref{fig:Xice} we show schematic pictures of the equilibrium states for water-rock systems, with each panel representing a different pressure.
+At low pressure (left panel) and low temperature the rock is in solid form and in equilibrium with a fluid phase rich in water.
+As the temperature increases the ice-rock miscibility increases.
+At high enough temperature the ice-rock system becomes mixed into one supercritical fluid.

-The ice-rock interaction is usually described in the temperature (T) - ice mass fraction (X$_{H_2O}$) space for a given pressure \citep{manning04}.
-In Fig.~\ref{fig:Xice} we show such a schematic picture of ice-rock interaction at a constant pressure.
-As the pressure increases the two-fluid (melt+fluid) field shrinks \citep[see Fig.~1 in][]{stalder00}.
-The dotted orange curve signifies the wet solidus temperature for the given pressure, and the dashed orange curve is our estimate for a temperature of complete miscibility.
-Below the wet solidus temperature ice and rock are separated.
-Above the miscibility temperature ice and molten rock are completely miscible (mixed).
+The different panels show the change in the ice-rock system behavior with increasing pressure from left to right, starting from low pressure (a) up to the SCP point (d).
+As the pressure increases, the two-fluid (melt+fluid) field shrinks, up to the point where it completely disappears, which defines the SCP point \citep[see also Fig.~1 in][for 3D scheme]{stalder00}.
+The dotted orange curve signifies the wet solidus temperature for the given pressure, and the dashed orange curve is our estimate for a miscibility temperature.
+Below the wet solidus ice and rock are separated.
+Above the miscibility curve, ice and molten rock are completely miscible (mixed).
 In between these two temperatures the ice and rock are partially mixed in two phases: molten rock enriched with water, and water-rich fluid enriched with rock.
+The difference between the wet solidus and the miscibility temperatures decreases with increasing pressure, up to the SCP where they coincide.

+The wet solidus and miscibility temperatures for a given pressure, and their change with pressure, allow us to draw the wet solidus and miscibility curves in Fig.~\ref{fig:PT_space}.
+The wet solidus curve in Fig.~\ref{fig:PT_space} (brown) represents the collection of the dotted line values, and the miscibility curve (blue) represents the collection of the dashed line values.
+The values that we use in Fig.~\ref{fig:PT_space} are taken from \cite{kessel15} between 4-6\,GPa, \cite{grove06} between 1-3\,GPa, and \cite{melekhova07} between 11-13.5\,GPa.